ivanov-devops/wp-aws-ami/README.md

 # Terraform AWS Infrastructure

-This repository contains Terraform and Ansible code to set up a WordPress infrastructure on AWS.
+This repository is PoC and contains Terraform and Ansible code to set up a WordPress infrastructure on AWS with the website, custom front page and cron which makes OPTIMIZE for all tables in the database and record before and after the OPTIMIZE the size of the tables in log file.

 ## Prerequisites